How technology powers effective collaboration in the classroom

 The power of collaborative learning

-Collaborative learning (also known as cooperative learning) occurs when students work in pairs or in small groups to brainstorm, share perspectives, solve problems or research.
+Collaborative learning, also known as cooperative learning, happens when students work in pairs or in small groups.
+They might brainstorm, share perspectives, solve problems, build something or conduct research.
 The goal is for each learner to participate and be engaged.
-You can ask learners to form their own groups based on shared interests, or you can create groups that include learners with a mix of interests or abilities.
+You can ask learners to form their own groups based on shared interests, or you can create groups with diverse interests or abilities.

 Why collaborative learning in the classroom is important